NicolasRochat/NicolasRochat.github.io/aboutus.md

 cover-img: "/assets/img/group.jpg"
 ---

 We are four Applied Data Analysts concerned by beer reviews around the world.
-Each beer is unique and everyone has requirements on the appearance, aroma, palate, and taste for a good beer.
+Characteristics of a good beer such as appearance, aroma, palate, and taste are specific to everyone's taste.
+Each beer is unique due to its complex fabrication which requires many processes and many different ingredients.

 <div style="align: center; text-align:center;">
     <img src="/assets/img/sat.jpg" width="60%" height="60%"/>